 What is an Occurrence Policy?

 Suppose a client suffered from an incident inside the dental clinic.
 He did not file any claim until one year after that incident.
 He sued the owner at this time when his policy had already expired.
 The owner is still eligible for the coverage even if he has transferred to another insurer.
-That is because the incident happened at the coverage period of his previous occurrence policy.
+That is because the incident happened during the coverage period of his previous occurrence policy.

 For hygienists that go with an occurrence policy, coverage continues even after leaving practice.
 It doesn’t matter when the claim is made, the hygienist has protection and carries it over into retirement.
-Even if their insurance expires, they must ensure that the incident was during the time that it was covered by their policy.
+Even if their insurance expires, they must ensure that the incident was during the time that it was part of their policy.
 It must occur within the effective dates of the agreement.
 This type of coverage is considered to be the most comprehensive of the malpractice insurance types.

 An occurrence policy can be given with these certain conditions:

 - The malpractice occurrence must be within the period of insurance coverage